dylanstoudt/password-generator/README.md

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

--Created a password generator using a series of arrays and functions with if statements -Used a for loop to generate the random password based off user built array (prompts) -Display the randomly generated password to user
+- Created a password generator using a series of arrays and functions with if statements
+- Used a for loop to generate the random password based off user built array (prompts)
+- Display the randomly generated password to user

 ## Installation